Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-The "for sensor" part refers to the sensors on the map.
+To start, the "for sensor" part refers to the sensors on the map.
 The `get_entities()` function refers to the names of the sensors.
 The names are all `ground_sensor_` with some number index.
 For example, `ground_sensor_1`.
 The `get_entities()` functions grabs or gets the sensors with the same name, but with a number difference (number index).

 ```lua
 for sensor in map:get_entities("ground_sensor_") do